tu-dortmund-ls12-rt/SSSEvaluation/README.md

 You can now select the parameters for the schedulability analysis.

-In the **General** tab you can select the path of your task sets, and if you want to generate, save or load the task sets for the analysis.
+In the **General** tab you can select whether you want to generate, save or load the task sets for the analysis.
+If you want to load a task set, you can specify the name of the file, which will be loaded from the **tasksets/saves** folder.
 Additionally you can select the number of threads for the execution of the analysis and the seed for the task generation.

 After that you can select the parameters for the task set in the **Configuration** tab.
 This includes the number of tasks per set, the number of task sets, the utilization values and the number of computation segments.
 Moreover, minimal and maximal value for the maximal suspension time can be set, i.e., the maximal suspension time is between the minimum suspension length value and maximum suspension length value multiplied with the difference between the period and execution time.

 In the **Schedulability tests** tab you can select any of the schedulability tests which are implemented in the framework.
 Additionally you can set custom parameters for some of the tests.

 After that, the **Plots** tab lets you specify how to plot the schedulability tests.
-You can plot each test individually, combine all selected tests or combine available tests, if they were previously plotted and their data is available in the **effsstsPlot/Data/\*** folder.
+You can plot each test individually, combine all selected tests or combine available tests, if they were previously plotted and their data is available in the **effsstsPlot/Data** folder.

 After running the schedulability analysis, you can find the results in the **effsstsPlot/Data** folder.